 Throughout the year, YHR conducts seminars and presentations in elementary and middle schools, lectures in universities and petition drives across the country.
 To date, these presentations have reached 59,000 students in 435 schools.
 The message has been further disseminated with thousands of news articles, TV and radio appearances, and through human rights public service messages aired on 50 stations to 6 million viewers.

-The positive response and demonstrable change among school students are a testimony to the program’s effectiveness and led the Minister of Education to officially appoint Youth for Human Rights as a member of Taiwan’s Human Rights Education Council.
+The positive response and demonstrable change among school students are a testimony to the programme’s effectiveness and led the Minister of Education to officially appoint Youth for Human Rights as a member of Taiwan’s Human Rights Education Council.